aberdean/google-scholarship-fend-projects/reactnd-myreads/README.md

 currently reading, one for the books you're planning to read, and one for the books you've already read.

-There is a search function that allows you to search for new books to add to your shelves and, of course, you can move your books from one shelve to another whenever you need.
+There is also a search function that allows you to search for new books to add to your shelves and, of course, you can move your books from one shelf to another whenever you need.

 ## Installation

 To run the project:

-* Clone pr download this repository
+* Clone or download this repository
 * On the terminal or command line, type `npm install` to install all dependencies
 * Type `npm start` to launch the app on your browser